 There were some standard and not-so-standard constraints from other departments such as the colors and general design of some of the content, adhering to brand guidelines and established styles found on the corresponding website, and limitations in the code stack that restricted the type and amount of functionality and interactivity possible on various screens.
 These were the biggest challenges while attempting to solve UI and UX problems, but after much collaboration and cooperation between teams we produced a new base design that we knew would and could grow and be expanded upon.

 Despite these hurdles, our primary goal was to deliver an app for kids that would be easy to use and stimulating to young minds.

 Below are some before and after images of the original and the app redesign.

 The app redesign also included a refresh of the App Store icon.
 The previous design was outdated and lacked a modern look to match the new interface.
-The inspiration was the design aesthetic introduced in Apple's iOS7.
-Below is the side-by-side comparison.
+The inspiration was the design aesthetic introduced in Apple’s iOS7.
+Below is a side-by-side comparison.